animaala/adversarial_CNN/dataset/traffic_sign/README.md

 ## Welcome to the Traffic Sign dataset

-The data is split 9 to 1 between ```/train``` and ```/validation```.
-This is slightly higher than the 6 to 1 split of the MNIST dataset to reduce risk of imbalance.
-Later in the project I will be putting some data augmentation techniques in the model to expand the number of examples.
+The data is split 4 to 1 between ```/train``` and ```/validation```.
+This is slightly lower than the 6 to 1 split of the MNIST dataset.
+However data augmentation is used in the model to expand the training and test sets.

+### To create a dataset for Tensorflow to use:

-I set up some directories to contain training and validation data, for each of our two classes (go , stop)
+1. Set up some directories to contain training and validation data, for each of our two classes (go , stop)

 ```
 mkdir -p traffic_sign/train/go